Active Listening: A Classic Counseling Skill, Revitalized and Measurable

 There is also a single-item alternative to the full scale: “In this conversation, I felt heard by the other person.”

-The manual on how to use the FSH22 can be found here (permission granted by author).
+The manual on how to use the FSH22 can be found here (permission granted by the author).

 Conclusion: Engaging in active/conversational listening rather than mere “data processing” humanizes the patient, the clinician, and the process.
 There are many reasons why our responsiveness can lag (fatigue, distractions, personal challenges).
 There are also many reasons to continue striving for equitable treatment regardless of interpersonal differences.
 The FHS has not yet been evaluated for clinical use — but what an opportunity for audiology to take the lead, given our commitment to listening as well as hearing!